FouadWahabi/cpu-monitor/README.md

 ## Installation
 ### Without using Docker

-Before wa can run the server and the dashbaord, we need to install all the dependecies.
+Before we can run the server and the dashbaord, we need to install all the dependecies.

 Install the server dependecies :
 ```